-The Chairman's Mark would require the Secretary to adjust the number of medical records a review entity can request from a provider or supplier for the purposes of review based on the assessment described above.
+The bill would require the Secretary to adjust the number of medical records a review entity can request from a provider or supplier for the purposes of review based on the assessment described above.
 This adjustment would be directly related to the accuracy of the review entity's reviews.
 Contractors with an accuracy rate of 95% or more may be eligible to request additional medical records.
 Contractors with an accuracy rate of less than 95% may be limited in their ability to request medical records, according to a sliding scale established by the Secretary.

+EFFECTIVE DATE

+The provision is effective upon enactment.